LGBTQ+ Health Series

 3. Recognize that risk scoring systems and laboratory reference ranges are not validated for transgender patients.

-4. Describe the risk of abruptly stopping gender-affirming hormone therapy.
+4. Described the risk of abruptly stopping gender-affirming hormone therapy.

 5. Describe best-practices for pre-exposure prophylaxis (PreP) therapy while patients are admitted to the hospital.